tituschewxj/tp/docs/UserGuide.md

 Sets the course code in question.

-Format: `setcrs COURSE_code`
+Format: `setcrs COURSE_CODE`

-Duplicate course are not allowed.
-Courses are case-insensitive.
+Course codes are case-insensitive.
 Course code should follow the format "XX1234Y", Y is optional.

 <markdown class="d-print-none">---</markdown>